Finding the best VPN for torrenting isn’t an easy task. In this post, I have listed out 7 best VPN for torrenting.

 Bitcoin is supported too if that’s what your VPN needs are.
 But more generally we were pleased to see that CyberGhost abstains HTTPS requests in order to stay compatible with download managers that don’t support this protocol.

 If you’re torrenting away from the laptop, we have a lot of love for the provider’s iOS and Android apps as well.
 Although we’d love to see it improve its live support in the coming year.

-Romania-based CyberGhost allows P2P filesharing on any server that isn’t located in the US or Russia.
+This Romania-based VPN allows P2P filesharing on any server that isn’t located in the US or Russia.
 Due to legal pressure, CyberGhost actively blocks BitTorrent traffic in those two countries

-CyberGhost isn’t wholly adverse to torrenting, though, and even has a “Torrent Anonymously” profile that will connect you to the best torrenting VPN server available.
+CyberGhost isn’t wholly adverse to torrenting, though, and even has a “Torrent Anonymously” profile that will activate the best torrenting VPN server available.